uccser/cs-field-guide/csfieldguide/static/interactives/box-rotation/README.md

 **Author:** Hayley van Waas

-This interactive shows how to rotate an object in 3D space.
+This interactive allows the rotation of an object in 3D space for users to identify which side is coloured.

 ## Required files

-This interactive shares a large amount of source code with the Box Translation interactive, for this reason most source files are in the base-files folder.
-When editing this interactive, please check that changes do not alter the behaviour of the Box Translation interactive.
+This interactive shares a large amount of source code with the Box Translation interactive, for this reason most source files are in shared folders.
+When editing this interactive, please check that changes do not adversely affect the behaviour of the Box Translation interactive.

-The location of relevant files for this interactive in the base-files folder are given here:
+The location of relevant files for this interactive in the shared folders are given here:

-    base_files/
+    static/
-    ├── img/translation-rotation-interactives-images/*
+    ├── img/interactives/
-    ├── css/
+    │   ├── colourful-box-images/*
-    │   └── translation-rotation-interactives-style.css
+    │   └── translation-rotation-interactives-images/*
-    └── js/
+    ├── js/
+    │   ├── third-party/threejs/Detector.js
-        ├── translation-rotation-interactives/*
+    │   └── translation-rotation-interactives/*
+    └── scss/
-        └── third-party/
+        └── translation-rotation-interactives/*

+In addition, this interactive also requires two third-party libraries:

-        	├── tween.js
+- tween.js
-        	└── threejs/*
+- three

 ## Licenses
-The third-party libraries Three.js and tween.js are used in these interactives, their corresponding licence files are included in the base-files/third-party/ folder.
+The third-party libraries three and tween.js are used in these interactives, their corresponding licence files are included in the ##TODO FIGURE OUT LICENCE FILES##
 The json object file was obtained as part of the Three.js library, and its use is covered under the same licence.